ssx/docker-simple-php/README.md

   - `mailhog` - 1025

+### Accessing PHP within the stack

+If you're running something like Laravel and need to run `php artisan migrate`, you can do this by running:

+   docker-compose exec php bash

+within the project directory, this will give you a bash prompt that you can then `cd /www` and run `php artisan migrate` and it'll run the migrations.

 ### License

 This project is licensed under an Apache 2.0 license which you can find within